Michael Kirby (artist): Biography

-Michael Kirby went to study in Italy at the age of 18 and learned the techniques of fresco painting.
-Here he also discovered the art of street painting or ephemeral murals.
-He began to create ephemeral pieces in Florence.
-After a while he began to do more original work on the pavement in larger scales and began to be noticed by more than just tourists of Florence and picked up many jobs as a muralist.
-Kirby moved to Rome and worked in a studio for 4 years working across Europe creating murals and street paintings.
+Michael Kirby was born in 1975 in Baltimore, Maryland.
+After completing school, he moved to Italy as a teenager where he became a part of the street art world and began creating street paintings in Florence and Rome.
+He would develop numerous styles that would influence artists around the world including 3D Art and Anamorphic Art.
+Kirby would use sharp angles and adjust his images to the viewer's point of view.
+In 2005 he returned to the place of his birth and founded his studio, Murals of Baltimore.

-As a street painter, Kirby has won various competitions and been featured in numerous festivals and galleries across the world.
+As a street artist, Kirby has won various competitions and been featured in numerous festivals and galleries across the world.
 The LA Times wrote that "Michael Kirby is one of the best street painters in the world."
 Mr. Kirby was the first street painter to break away from the traditional methods and themes of the Renaissance.
-He was the first street painter to create original art based on contemporary designs and themes allowed him to take the art form across Europe, and North and South America.
+He created original art on the streets based on contemporary designs and themes that allowed him to take the art form across Europe, and North and South America.
 He has worked in over 200 cities including Rome, Paris, London, Berlin, New York, Mexico City, Guadalajara, San Francisco, Caracas, and Cartagena.
-He is now contracted by corporations and museums around the world.

-After working and studying in Europe as a muralist, Kirby wanted to learn more modern mural techniques and moved to Mexico.
-Here he started working as an apprentice for various mural masters.
-During these studies he was commissioned to do various murals for private and public buildings and eventually he started his own studio in Guadalajara.

-In the 2002, Kirby returned to the city of his birth to create a new studio using the techniques he has learned abroad.
-His latest studio is called "Murals of Baltimore" which is a company that creates frescos, keim murals, marouflage, mosaics, street paintings, and other forms of public art.
+Michael Kirby has completed the largest murals in the state of Maryland and Virginia.